Jake Wesley Rogers: 2021–present: Warner Records signing

 In May 2021, it was revealed that Rogers had signed to Warner Records via Tranter's imprint Facet Records.
 Rogers' manager Lucas Canzona got Tranter's attention in 2019 with an email highlighting a live performance of Rogers' single "Jacob from the Bible".
 Tranter brought Rogers to the attention of Warner Records CEO and co-chairman Aaron Bay-Schuck, who was "captivated" by Rogers' live performance, and the two signed Rogers in late 2020.
 Rogers released his debut major label single "Middle of Love" alongside the announcement.
 The single, which was co-written with Tranter and Eren Cannata, is the first offering from Rogers' forthcoming 2021 EP.
 Rogers released his next single "Momentary" in June 2020.

-Rogers made his TV debut on October 5, 2021 on The Late Late Show with James Corden (Season 7, Episode 17), performing the song “Middle of Love”.
+Rogers made his TV debut on October 5, 2021, on The Late Late Show with James Corden (Season 7, Episode 17), performing the song "Middle of Love".
 Rogers appeared as an opening act on Ben Platt's Reverie Tour in September and October 2022.
 Rogers also appeared as an opening act on Panic!
 At the Disco's Viva Las Vengeance Tour in September and October 2022.
+Rogers also appeared as the opening act on Kesha's Only Love tour in 2023.